AI Agents for Trades Customer Communication (2026) featured image

 Properly configured, an OpenClaw agent running on WhatsApp can take over most of the customer-facing admin that currently interrupts your work.
 Here is what works well in practice:

 Pricing ballparks.
 You put rough price ranges in your SOUL.md for common jobs.
 The agent quotes those ranges and makes clear that exact prices need a site visit.
 This filters out tyre-kickers while giving genuine customers something concrete to work with.
+For detailed quotes that go beyond a ballpark, see our walkthrough on using ChatGPT to write quotes that win jobs.

 Service area checks.
 You define your coverage postcodes.
 The agent tells customers immediately whether you cover their area instead of letting them find out after a back-and-forth.